SLAPP Suits: Reaction and impact

 A 2020 West Virginia University paper by Shine Sean Tu and Nicholas Stump referenced the defamation lawsuit as a case that "exhibits the classic anatomy of a SLAPP suit".
 The paper argued that Murray's lawsuit was indeed typical for a SLAPP lawsuit, in that a powerful corporation or individual used the legal system, particularly through a defamation lawsuit, in order to scare Oliver into silence.
 The "most appropriate classification for the Oliver case", the paper contended, "is that of a SLAPP suit whose aims are to impede constitutional free speech rights".
 The lawsuit was also cited in a 2020 law textbook titled The Law of Public Communication, which similarly outlined it as a standard SLAPP and credited Oliver for bringing attention to the topic.

 "Eat Shit, Bob!" won a Primetime Emmy Award for Outstanding Picture Editing for Variety Programming, and was nominated for Outstanding Original Music and Lyrics.
 The episode itself won an award for Outstanding Technical Direction, Camerawork, Video Control for a Series, and was nominated in the categories of Outstanding Production Design for a Variety, Reality or Competition Series and Outstanding Sound Mixing for a Variety Series or Special.
 Episode directors Christopher Werner and Paul Pennolino received a nomination for Outstanding Directing for a Variety Series.

 Murray died in October 2020 due to a long-term lung illness.
 The Daily Beast remembered him as a "Coal Magnate and John Oliver Nemesis", highlighting the controversy between the two as a significant source of notoriety.
+The show would reference it in 2026 when using Mr. Nutterbutter in a parody of the Buc-ee's logo to mock said company starting lawsuits against businesses with supposedly similar logos, with Oliver stating "Mr. Nutterbutter currently has a perfect record in court, and the last guy who sued us over him is technically dead now."